TheNeodev/TheNeodev/README.md

 # 🌟 Welcome to TheNeodev's GitHub! 🌟

-Hi there! 👋 I'm **TheNeodev**, a passionate developer with a keen interest in open-source projects, AI, machine learning, etc. I strive to create innovative, user-friendly.
+Hi there! 👋 I'm **TheNeodev**, a passionate developer with a keen interest in open-source projects, AI, machine learning, etc. I strive to create innovative and user-friendly.

 ---